-Digital wealth manager Flynt gets Swiss banking licence
+Digital wealth manager Flynt gets Swiss banking license

 The Commercial Registry of the Canton of Zug confirmed Flynt's registration as a bank and said the information would be published in two to three working days.

-In recent years, a variety of fintech players have received European banking licences.
+In recent years, a variety of fintech players have received European banking licenses.
 For many of them this has been because they want to lower the transaction fees they pay to banks, rather than to move into universal banking services themselves.

 Reporting by Brenna Hughes Neghaiwi and Oliver Hirt; Editing by Mark Potter